ashutosh271996/KdTree-StarterCode/README.md

  4. Your program should now read the name of the <query_file> and the value of k from stdin and process the query using the k-d tree.
 The output (the k nearest neighbors) should then be written to **results.txt**.
 (Format specified below)
  5. Your program should then output "1" on stdout so that the parent can stop the timer and check your results.txt.

-Sample run.sh and sample.cpp (and a sample.py, in case you wish to work in Python) have been provided to demonstrate how to communicate with parent.py.
+**Sample code is provided** - run.sh and sample.cpp (and a sample.py, in case you wish to work in Python) - to demonstrate how to communicate with parent.py.
 Feel free to extend them as you need.

+**NOTE**: The stdout and stdin of your program are used for communication with the parent.py.
+Hence, for any debugging purposes, do not print anything on stdout, instead use stderr (using cerr in C++ for example).

 ## File Formats

  - A point is represented as a space separated list of values along each dimension.
- Eg. 1.2 4.3 represents a 2-dimensional point.
  - Each line in **<dataset_file>** and **results.txt** should contain a point each. <**query_file**> contains a single line (point) in the same format.

- Example: Suppose the points are 2-dimensional and <dataset_file> contains 3 points, it would look something like 0.0 1.0
+ Example: Suppose the points are 2-dimensional and <dataset_file> contains 3 points, it would look something like
+> 0.0 1.0
-1.0 0.0
+> 1.0 0.0
-0.0 0.0
+> 0.0 0.0

 Now if the <query_file> is:
-1.0 1.0
+> 1.0 1.0

 Then for k = 2, results.txt should look like:
-0.0 1.0
+> 0.0 1.0
-1.0 0.0
+> 1.0 0.0

 **NOTE**: The results.txt file **must** be sorted in ascending order of distance to the query point.
-For a tie-breaker (2 points equi-distant from query point), use lexicographical ordering between the 2 points i.e. if two d-dimensional points A and B are equi-distant from the query point, then A < B if for some 0$\leq$m$\lt$d,  A[m] < B[m] and A[i]=B[i] for 0$\leq$i$\lt$m. (where A[i] represents value of A along i-th dimension) (Eg. [1.0 2.0] < [1.0 3.0])
+For a tie-breaker (2 points equi-distant from query point), use lexicographical ordering between the 2 points i.e. if two d-dimensional points A and B are equi-distant from the query point, then A < B if for some 0 <= m < d, A[m] < B[m] and A[i]=B[i] for 0 <= i < m. (where A[i] represents value of A along i-th dimension) (Eg. [1.0 2.0] < [1.0 3.0])

-**NOTE**: The stdout and stdin of your program are used for communication with the parent.py.
-Hence, for any debugging purposes, do not print anything on stdout, instead use stderr (using cerr in C++ for example).

 ## Command to run

     python parent.py <dataset_file> <query_file> <k>
-parent.py is compatible with Python 2 and 3 and with both linux and windows.
+parent.py is compatible with Python 2.x and Python 3.x and with both Linux and Windows.
+However final evaluation will be done using Python 3.x.
+So, for students using Python in your program, it is recommended to use Python 3.x.

 For any issues, feel free to contact:
 Abhishek Gupta <abhi19gupta@gmail.com>